2026 Alpine Skiing World Cup – Women's downhill

-The women's downhill in the 2026 FIS Alpine Skiing World Cup is scheduled to consist of nine events, including the final.
+The women's downhill in the 2026 FIS Alpine Skiing World Cup consisted of nine events, including the final.
+In a surprise, the season champion was Laura Pirovano from Italy, who won all of the final three races of the season to come from behind and seize the title after leader Lindsey Vonn's season-ending injury at the 2026 Winter Olympics.

-The season is scheduled to begin with two downhills at St. Moritz, Switzerland on 12 and 13 December 2025 and then to remain in Europe all season, according to the initial schedule released on 12 June 2025.
-For the first time, the Di Prampero course in Tarvisio, Italy will host the World Cup circuit on 17 January 2026; most recently, the course hosted the 2025 FIS Junior World Championships.
+The season began with two downhills at St. Moritz, Switzerland on 12 and 13 December 2025 and then to remain in Europe all season, according to the initial schedule released on 12 June 2025.
+For the first time since 2011, the Di Prampero course in Tarvisio, Italy hosted the World Cup circuit on 17 January 2026; prior to that, the course hosted the 2025 FIS Junior World Championships.

-The season will be interrupted for the quadrennial 2026 Winter Olympics in three regions in Italy -- Milan, the Stelvio Pass, and Cortina d'Ampezzo—during 6–22 February 2026.
-The Alpine speed skiing events for women are scheduled to take place on the classic Olimpia delle Tofane course at Cortina d'Ampezzo.
-The championship in women's downhill is scheduled to be held on Sunday, 8 February.
+The season was interrupted for the quadrennial 2026 Winter Olympics in three regions in Italy – Milan, the Stelvio Pass, and Cortina d'Ampezzo – during 6–22 February 2026.
+The Alpine speed skiing events for women took place on the classic Olimpia delle Tofane course at Cortina d'Ampezzo.
+The championship in women's downhill was held on Sunday, 8 February and was won by Breezy Johnson of the U.S., who finished third in the discipline for the season.